GRADUATE RESEARCH FELLOWSHIPS

 EXPECTATIONS

-- Fellowship recipients are expected to keep the Wyoming NASA Space Grant Consortium (WSGC) informed of their progress with monthly report surveys
+- Student awardees are expected to keep the Wyoming NASA Space Grant Consortium informed of their progress by submitting monthly report surveys

 - A final report survey is required and must be submitted in a timely manner following the completion of the fellowship

-- The student awardee should participate in publication of any research results.
-WSGC must be informed of any publications resulting from our funding.
+- Student awardees should participate in publication of any research results.
+The Wyoming NASA Space Grant Consortium must be informed of any publications resulting from our funding.

-- The student should plan on giving a public presentation on their fellowship project.
+- Student awardees should plan on giving a public presentation on their fellowship project.
 Participation in professional scientific meetings are strongly encouraged

-- Students must participate in a minimum of 5 hours of public science outreach activities during the fellowship year.
+- Student awardees must participate in a minimum of 5 hours of public science outreach activities during the fellowship year.
 This can include activities like: Science Fair judging, Women in STEM volunteering, Science Kitchen outreach activities, High-Altitude Balloon Program outreach activities, mentoring students, helping with summer science camps, etc.

 QUESTIONS?